 Boat tours to the Vestmanna Sea Cliffs take two hours.
 Weather permitting, you will sail into natural grottos and caves formed by the waves crashing into the rock walls.

 Along the way to the sea cliffs, you will have Vágar island on your left hand side.
+Here you will also pass the now uninhabited village Slættanes.
 The nearest village not far from the cliffs is Saksun lying deep into a narrow strait that leads to a natural tidal lagoon.

-In order to reach Vestmanna where the boat the the cliffs depart, you will drive for 40 minutes from Tórshavn or Vágar Airport.
-There are lots of parking spaces on the harbour in Vestmanna next to where the boat journey to Vestmanna Birds Cliffs start.
+In order to reach Vestmanna where the boat to the cliffs depart, you will drive for 40 minutes from Tórshavn or Vágar Airport.
+There are lots of parking spaces on the harbour in Vestmanna next to where the boat journey to Vestmanna Birds Cliffs starts.